 When you multiply our scores for weight by our scores for downhill performance (or our scores for uphill performance by our scores for downhill performance, for that matter), nothing ranks better than the TLT 7.
-Other boots ski better, but are heavier, like the Top Pick Lange XT FreeTour 130, while others are lighter, but ski worse, like the Atomic Backland and Scarpa Alien RS.
+Other boots ski better, but are heavier while others are lighter, but ski worse.
 In optimizing for both downhill skiing and for weight and touring efficiency, regardless of the other attributes, the TLT 7 jumps ahead of the pack.

-As mentioned already, the TLT 7 skis downhill better than its weight and touring ability would suggest.
+The TLT 7 skis downhill better than its weight, and touring ability would suggest.
 It certainly doesn't ski as well as some beefier boots, but for most ski tourers, in most terrain and conditions, it hits the sweet spot.
 The stiffness, when locked into ski mode, is impressive.
 The forward flex, as we've come to expect from lightweight, "tongue constructed" boots, is stiff and fairly non-progressive.
 If you have a modern, centered ski stance, letting the skis do the hard work of turning, this attribute is forgivable.

 If you have a more traditional, forward flexing technique, the TLT 7 might require some adaptation.
-For those skiers looking for the ultimate downhill machine, we recommend our other Editors' Choice pick, the Tecnica Zero G or the Dynafit Hoji Pro Tour.
-These definitely ski better than the TLT 7, at a reasonable weight penalty and serviceable touring range of motion.
-Skiing even better is the Top Pick Lange XT FreeTour 130 or the Atomic Hawx Ultra XTD 120.
+For those skiers looking for the ultimate downhill machine, we recommend other options.
+For human-powered adventurers with some patience for adapting ski technique, the TLT 7 is sweet.

 Comfort and Fit

 Each of the recent iterations of the Dynafit TLT line has gotten wider in fit than the previous.
 The TLT 5 fit only the lowest volume feet, the TLT 6 was more moderate in fit, and the TLT 7 now is on the wide side of average.
 For touring comfort and warmth, this is a good thing.

 For those with high volume feet, this is a good thing.
 For those with narrow feet, looking for a performance fit, buyer beware.